Princess Caoguo: Biography

-In 1367, Li Wenzhong, wishing to relocate his mother's tomb, sought approval from Zhu Yuanzhang, and upon receiving it, reinterred Zhu Fonü at the Lengshuijian plains of Lingji Township, Xuyi County (present-day entrance of Dali Village, Mingguang, Anhui).
-The following year, after the establishment of the Ming dynasty, Zhu Yuanzhang posthumously honored his elder sister with the title of Princess Xiaoqin.
-In 1370, she was further elevated as Grand Princess Longxi, and in 1372, after her son Li Wenzhong was granted the title Duke of Cao, she was honored again as Grand Princess Caoguo.
+In 1365, after Zhu Yuanzhang proclaimed himself King of Wu in Nanjing, he posthumously honored his elder sister with the title Princess Xiaoqin of Wu.
+(Note: The title "Xiaoqin" emphasized Zhu Fonu's filial devotion and service to her parents and highlighted her virtue of filial piety.)
+Two years later, Li Wenzhong, wishing to relocate his mother's tomb, sought approval from Zhu Yuanzhang.
+Upon receiving approval, he reinterred Zhu Fonü at the Lengshuijian plains of Lingji Township, Xuyi County (present-day entrance to Dali Village, Mingguang).
+In 1368, after Zhu Yuanzhang established the Ming dynasty and ascended the throne as its first emperor, Zhu Fonü came to be referred to as Princess Xiaoqin.
+She was honored as Grand Princess Longxi in 1370.
+In 1372, after her son Li Wenzhong was granted the title Duke of Cao, she was honored again as Grand Princess Caoguo.